Zaid-Ajaj/the-elmish-book/chapters/commands/working-with-http.md

   </div>
 </div>

-This goes to say that you should not assume that a web applications can talk to each other freely.
-However, there are some external web applications that *do* allow cross-origin HTTP request, one of which will be very important in this chapter which is the [Hacker News Web API](https://github.com/HackerNews/API).
+This goes to say that you should not assume that a web page can access any arbitrary website freely.
+However, there are some external web applications that *do* allow cross-origin HTTP requests, one of which will be very important in this chapter which is the [Hacker News Web API](https://github.com/HackerNews/API).
 Let us give it a try to load the latest top stories:

 ```fsharp
 xhr.``open``(method="GET", url="https://hacker-news.firebaseio.com/v0/topstories.json?print=pretty")